colinbeales/AzurePipelinesHOL/AzurePipelinesLab7.md

 |DOCKER_REGISTRY_SERVER_USERNAME|\$(registryName)|
 |DOCKER_REGISTRY_SERVER_PASSWORD|\$(registryKey)|

-Once this data has been entered click the "Save" button to initiate a final save of our pipeline.
+Note that the password being set here comes from the \$(registryKey) variable that was set in out "Azure PowerShell" task before you click "OK" to close the name/value editor.
+Now all this data has been entered we're ready to click the "Save" button to initiate a final save of our pipeline.

 <img src="images/Lab7_10.png" width="624"/>

-11. Once again confirm the Save by clicking "OK"
+11. Once again confirm the save by clicking "OK"

 <img src="images/Lab7_11.png" width="624"/>